erikjanwestendorp/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 * Inbound might require rewriting.

 {% hint style="info" %}
-If there is only a small change to the logic around Url generation, then a smart way to create a custom Url Provider is to inherit from the DefaultUrlProvider and override the GetUrl() virtual method.
+If there is only a small change to the logic around URL generation, inheriting from the DefaultUrlProvider is a smart approach.
+You can then override the GetUrl() virtual method.
 {% endhint %}

 #### Example